Disney faces 'Star Wars'-size dilemma over loss of Carrie Fisher

 The actress had finished filming for the 2017 release of "Star Wars: Episode VIII," Disney said, whose plot details have remained, as always, a closely guarded secret.

-Fisher was also expected to play a key role in the ninth installment of the sci-fi saga, due for release in 2019.
+Fisher was also expected to play a key role in the ninth instalment of the sci-fi saga, due for release in 2019.

 A Disney spokeswoman on Tuesday declined to comment on whether Leia would appear in films beyond "Episode VIII."